 Next, you need to break your goals down into manageable steps.

-- To get started with that goal, what do you need to start learning now?
+- To get started with your goal what do you need to learn now?

 There can be no harm learning this from several different sources, often you can pick up on great tips and suggestions, new ways and ideas – so always learn with an open mind.